 Data Aging and Retention Operations for VMware VM-Centric Operations

-Note the following regarding data aging and retention for Virtual Server Agent (VSA) for VMware:
+Note the following considerations for data aging and retention for Virtual Server Agent (VSA) for VMware:

 - Prior to SP15, deleting VMs from the vCenter also de-configured VM clients in the CommCell Console, causing IntelliSnap backup copy operations to fail.
 With SP15 and more recent service packs, VM clients are de-configured only after the period specified in the Number of days to keep deleted VMs setting for Media Management/Data Aging (defaults to 30 days).
-Ensure that backup copy jobs complete before the VM client is de-configured.
 After a VM client is de-configured, the VM client is retained for another 30 days and then deleted.